koii-network/docs/koii/the-koii-token/add-koii-to-exchange/kpl-tokens.md

 If the address supplied has no KOII balance, obtain the user's confirmation before initiating the withdrawal.

 The associated token account for the mint is derived from the withdrawal address, then the transfer is issued with a [TransferChecked](https://github.com/solana-labs/solana-program-library/blob/fc0d6a2db79bd6499f04b9be7ead0c400283845e/token/program/src/instruction.rs#L268) instruction.
 If the ATA is created during the transfer, the exchange should fund it on the user's behalf.
-For SPL tokens, the required funding is 0.00203928 KOII (2,039,280 Roe).
+For KPL tokens, the required funding is 0.00203928 KOII (2,039,280 Roe).

 Template `spl-token transfer` command for a withdrawal: